yacitus/SSAuction-Live-Fly/README.md

 ## TODO:

-* don't log when hidden high bid is changed
+* can't lower (or raise) hidden high bid because it's treated like a new bid and added to the existing bids to go over the limit
 * no error message and bid not accepted when bid and keep bidding up to are the same
-* the number of bids doesn't auto-update on team info page
+* the number of bids (and $ info) doesn't auto-update on auction or team info page after nominations
+* intemittently logging when hidden high bid is changed?
 * allow a team to be "done" with the auction and stop giving them nominations (but stop allowing them to bid)
 * make team bids tables sortable
 * change background hover color of Bid and Edit "button" table cells in bids tables to make them stand-out (and use a subtler background hover color for the bid amounts for going to bid logs)